kit-algo/ULTRA/README.md

 ## Multiple Transfer Modes
 The algorithms listed above support bimodal networks with public transit and a single transfer mode.
 Additionally, this framework provides algorithms for multimodal networks with multiple transfer modes.
 The required multimodal data structures can be built with the following commands in ``Network``:
 * ``buildMultimodalRAPTORData`` converts unimodal RAPTOR data into multimodal RAPTOR data.
-Note that it does not add any transfer graphs.
+The transfer graph contained in the RAPTOR data is used for the "free" transfers whose transfer time is not penalized.
+The transfer graphs for the non-"free" modes must be added separately with the ``addModeToMultimodalRAPTORData``.
 * ``addModeToMultimodalRAPTORData`` adds a transfer graph for a specified transfer mode to the given multimodal RAPTOR data.
 * ``buildMultimodalTripBasedData`` converts unimodal TB data into multimodal TB data.
-Note that it does not add any transfer graphs.
+The transfer graph contained in the TB data is used for the "free" transfers whose transfer time is not penalized.
+The transfer graphs for the non-"free" modes must be added separately with the ``addModeToMultimodalTripBasedData``.
 * ``addModeToMultimodalTripBasedData`` adds a shortcut graph for a specified transfer mode to the given multimodal TB data.
+`
+Additionally, the command ``buildFreeTransferGraph`` in ``ULTRA`` builds a "free" transfer graph by connecting all pairs of stops within a specified geographical distance and then computing the transitive closure.

 ULTRA shortcuts for networks with multiple transfer modes can be computed with the following commands in ``ULTRA``:
 * ``computeMultimodalMcStopToStopShortcuts`` computes multimodal stop-to-stop McULTRA shortcuts for use with ULTRA-McRAPTOR and UBM-RAPTOR.